mhallerud/multiplex_wormhole/README.md

 1. [Batch Primer Design](docs/1_BatchPrimerDesign.md): Primers are designed for each template sequence using primer3, including predicting secondary structures (hairpins, homodimers, and heterodimers) within the primer pair.
 2. [Filter Primers](docs/2_FilterPrimers.md): Primer pairs are filtered to avoid likely secondary structures based on Gibbs free energy (deltaG) and annealing temperatures.
 3. [Check Primer Specificity](docs/3_CheckPrimerSpecificity): Specificity of primers are checked against all templates.
 Any primer pairs that aren't specific to one locus are discarded to avoid off-target amplification.

-*Whitelist primers should be added to the previous step's output before proceeding to the next step*
+*Whitelist primers should be added to the previous step's output before proceeding to the next step.
+This is automatically handled in the multiplex_primer_design script.*
 4. [Predict Cross-Primer Dimers](docs/4_PrimerPredictions.md): Primer dimers are predicted using MFEprimer, with one MFEprimer output including all primer dimers expected to form and a second output including only primer dimers forming on the 3' end of primers.
 5. [Tabulate Dimers](5_TabulateDimers.md): Primer dimer reports are translated into tables counting pairwise primer pair interactions and total interactions per primer pair.

-*Simulated annealing parameter space may be explored before proceeding to optimization* See [plot_SA_parameters](docs/6A_ExploreOptimParameters.md) for details.
+*Simulated annealing parameter space may be explored before proceeding to optimization.
+See [plot_SA_parameters](docs/6A_ExploreOptimParameters.md) for details.*
 6. [Optimize Multiplex Primer Set](docs/6_OptimizeMultiplexPrimerSet.md): A set of primers for "N" loci is selected that minimizes the number of secondary interactions (i.e., dimer load) between primer pairs.
 An initial primer set is selected using a pseudo-greedy algorithm where the primer pairs with the cumulative lowest dimer load (across all loci provided) are selected, then adaptive simulated annealing is used to explore the optimization space around this initial primer set by randomly swapping out primer pairs and keeping improvements while allowing for 'mistakes' that may improve the primer set in the long run, and finally the best primer set found during adaptive simulated annealing is entered into a simple iterative improvement algorithm where the worst loci are swapped for better alternatives.

 # Notes on the optimization process